swampapp/swamp/docs/eventbus.md

 Each UI component may emit its own events and listen to other component events.

-The events are processed synchronously (bus module design choice), so handlers processing events that may take a while should use goroutines or it'll block the UI.
+The events are processed synchronously (upstream design choice), so handlers processing events that may take a while should use goroutines or it could freeze the UI.

-I may enhance bus to handle events asynchronously eventually, but synchronous processing + goroutines works for now.

 ## Singleton Bus